Darth Maul

 MORE MAUL DIALOGUE

-Darth Maul was supposed to have a few more lines of dialogue than the few we heard him speak in the film.
-These change slightly depending on where you get your information but the general idea remains the same.
+Darth Maul didn’t have a lot of dialogue in the finished film, but he originally was supposed to have a bit more lines.
+These change slightly depending on the source, but the general ideas remain the same.
 Most of these lines take place on Naboo.

-The pictures included here from the Episode I Comic Adaptation show Darth Maul speaking his cut lines.
+The pictures included from the Episode I Comic Adaptation show Darth Maul speaking his cut lines.
 The dialogue passages below are from the same scenes in the Episode I Illustrated Screenplay.
-Look out for additional cut dialogue from Darth Sidious and Battle Droid OOM-9 while you’re reading the piece.
+Look out for additional cut dialogue from Darth Sidious and Battle Droid OOM-9 while you’re reading:

 INT.
 THEED – PALACE – THRONE ROOM – DAY